 Do unmarried couples have to plan more than married couples do?

 Yes.
 The default in state law, called “intestacy,” is designed with married couples in mind.
-If a married couple dies without any estate plan, the survivor will get a good portion of the assets left behind.
-However, if you are unmarried, unless you are in a state that legally recognizes domestic partnerships or civil unions and you have registered as such, the survivor would get nothing.
-Instead, the family of origin of the unmarried partner who died would get anything in that partner’s name, including bank accounts, real estate, etc.
+If a married person dies without any estate plan, the survivor will get a good portion of the assets left behind.
+However, if you’ve not married, or you are in a state that does not recognize domestic partnership or civil union, your survivor would get nothing.
+Instead, the family of origin of the partner who died would get anything in that partner’s name, including bank accounts, real estate, etc.